YinHK-gameDev/unity-learn/lighting/Lighting probes/Light Probe Proxy Volume.md

 #### Proxy Volume Resolution
 The number of interpolated Light Probes from within the bounding volume is affected by the Proxy Volume Resolution property.
 - **Automatic (default value)**: \
-  The resolution on each axis is computed using the number of interpolated Light Probes per unit area that you specify (**Density**), and the size of the bounding box.
+  The resolution on each axis is computed using the number of interpolated Light Probes per unit area that you specify (**Density**, maximum is 1), and the size of the bounding box.
 - **Custom**: \
   Allows you to specify a different resolution on each axis.

 > **Note**: The final resolution on each axis must be a **power of two**, and the maximum value of the resolution is **32**.

+####

 ### ref